 - If you want to scroll through a list of the menu items, simply swipe left

-While Charge 2 provides you with notification, the functionality isn’t that robust.
+While Charge 2 provides you with notifications, the functionality isn’t that robust.
 You only get call and text alerts and that’s it.

 The notification feature on Charge 3 is a really big improvement.
-Once synched with your smartphone, you’ll get call alerts and even read full text messages.
+Once synced with your smartphone, you’ll get call alerts and even read full-text messages.

 There really isn’t more to it beyond this, though.
 And while Fitbit promised to add the ability to answer calls from the device, it hasn’t done that quite yet since Charge 3’s debut.